kpluas21/Kevins-C-Library/Data_Structures/DynamicArray/README.md

     DynamicArray_find(array, elemToFindPtr);
     DynamicArray_get(array, index);
     DynamicArray_print(array);
 As shown, you'll be using pointers quite a bit so make sure to call the provided delete function when you're done.
+Make sure you pass a reference to the pointer you've been working with.
+This will ensure that everything, including the pointer, is free'd and null'd safely!

 	    //....
-	    DynamicArray_delete(array);
+	    DynamicArray_delete(&array);
 	    return 0;
     }